The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 Sadly, the Welsh Terrier is not hypoallergenic.
 In truth, there is no such thing as a hypoallergenic dog breed.

-They still shed fur occasionally, but this can be easily managed with a good grooming schedule.
+They still shed fur occasionally.
+But owners can manage this with a good grooming schedule.

 Dog allergens are spread through dander and saliva, rather than just through shed fur.
-So, if you suffer with dog allergies, they may still be triggered by a Welsh Terrier.
+So, if you suffer with dog allergies, you may still be triggered by a Welsh Terrier.

 Are Welsh Terriers Good Family Dogs?